coolhome/oidc-client-js/Home.md

  * automaticSilentRenew (boolean, default: `false`): Flag to indicate if there should be an automatic attempt to renew the access token prior to its expiration.
 The attempt is made as a result of the `accessTokenExpiring` event being raised.
  * accessTokenExpiringNotificationTime (number, default: `60`): The number of seconds before an access token is to expire to raise the `accessTokenExpiring` event.
  * userStore: (default: session storage): Storage object used to persist `User` for currently authenticated user.
+ * monitorSession: (default: `true`): Will raise events for when user has performed a signout at the OP.

 ### Methods
 * getUser: Returns promise to load the `User` object for the currently authenticated user.